avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authorization of jenkins.md

 **First come first, we need to install the plugin;**

-**Go to Manage Jenkins > Manage Plugins > Available and search for “Role-based Authorization Strategy”, check the box and click on Install without restart button, as shown in screen shot**
+**Go to Manage Jenkins > Manage Plugins > Available and search for “Role-based Authorization Strategy”, check the box, and click on Install without restart button, as shown in the screenshot**

 ![Screenshot from 2024-02-10 16-22-46](https://github.com/avengers-p7/Documentation/assets/156644891/3660b040-948b-485e-b791-aa6aa3e8dd2e)

 ![Screenshot from 2024-02-11 20-44-37](https://github.com/avengers-p7/Documentation/assets/156644891/79f3a29a-5d2e-450a-9b0b-e6fcaea14de6)

-**After successful installation, go to Manage Jenkins > Confiure Global Security, and scroll down to the Authorization section and select the Role-Based Strategy option, see the below screenshot**
+**After successful installation, go to Manage Jenkins > Configure Global Security, scroll down to the Authorization section, and select the Role-Based Strategy option, see the below screenshot**

 ![Screenshot from 2024-02-11 20-50-05](https://github.com/avengers-p7/Documentation/assets/156644891/4c881dcf-d5fe-4fb9-892f-658e9749a5b9)

 # Manage and Assign Roles

-**Go to Manage Jenkins and scroll down to the last section named Uncategorized and click on Manage and Assign Roles > Manage Roles**
+**Go to Manage Jenkins scroll down to the last section named Uncategorized and click on Manage and Assign Roles > Manage Roles**

 ![Screenshot from 2024-02-11 20-53-40](https://github.com/avengers-p7/Documentation/assets/156644891/67ddc91d-4fbc-43f2-b206-ed988fd4c5c7)

-**Manage Roles**
+**1. Manage Roles**

 **Under the Manage Roles page we see two sections, one is Global roles and the other is Item roles, let’s start with Global roles**

-**Global roles**
+**2. Global roles**

 **Go to Manage Jenkins > Manage Plugins > Available and search for “Role-based Authorization Strategy”, check the box and click on Install without restart button, as shown in the screenshot**

 **Under the Global roles section add a role with the name Employee and assign Read access inside the overall category, as shown in the screenshot below**

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/8e30bac5-35e5-4302-9a2e-b6b303458bf4)

-**Item roles**
+**3. Item roles**

 **Under the Item roles section add a role and a pattern to the role, for the role to add provide any role that is understandable with the project in my case I have created Test_DEVs and for the pattern provide the RE of the project to be authorized to this user, as shown in the below screenshot**